 First-Year Application Requirements

-- Harvard College Questions for the Common Application, Coalition Application, or the Universal College Application Harvard supplement
+- Harvard College Questions for the Common Application or Coalition Application Harvard supplement

 - Midyear School Report (after your first semester grades)

 - Final School Report (for admitted students only)